-Leave early destinations may be the homes of family and friends who live outside the risk area, a nearby town or other built-up area.
+Leave early destinations are ideally outside the risk area and may be the homes of family and friends, a town or other built-up area.

 Your Bushfire Plan will give you the opportunity to list the places you will go when you leave early.